Four years after World War Two, among the ruins of the cities, what can

-A lot of young people made similar travels.
-When we met, the salut was "Servus!", loud and joyful, without any meaning.
-But Heinz and I knew the background of that word "always at your service".
+A lot of young people made similar trips.
+When we met, the salute was "Servus!", loud and joyful, without any meaning.
+But Heinz and I knew the linguistic background of that word: "always at your service".

 So we did not repeat "Servus!", but answered "Dominus!" meaning "I am the boss!".